Thursday, November 8, 2012

 Boo: Some food will be hard to come by for a little while.

-Yay: Neva is not a picky eater and eventually the store shelves will be restocked.
+Yay: Miss N is not a picky eater and eventually the store shelves will be restocked.

 Boo: Seeing the lives of my surrounding neighbors on the curb because they lost the contents of their houses.